 My name is Mo Fayose.
 I come from a very big family.
 I was sexually abused by a family friend at the age of 14.
-I couldn’t disclose this to anyone because I was very ashamed of myself due to the reasons behind the abuse, coupled with fear.
-The incident happened shortly after when I ran away from home due to the beatings I was sustaining from a family member.
+I could not disclose this to anyone because I was very ashamed of myself due to the reasons behind the abuse, coupled with fear.
+The incident happened shortly after when I ran away from home due to the beating, I was sustaining from a family member.

-The truth is, discipline is part of African culture but sometimes it gets out of hand and it causes children like myself to be very scared and dark inside.
+The truth is discipline is part of African culture but sometimes it gets out of hand and it causes children like myself to be very scared and dark inside.
 I went to this family friend to beg for £30 so that I could add it to the rent for the room I shared with a friend of mine.
-But unfortunately, he didn’t give me the money he promised and still abused me.
+But unfortunately, he did not give me the money he promised and still abused me.

-In November 14th 1993, I had a horrible car accident that left me blind in one eye and a scared face.
+On November 14th 1993, I had a horrible car accident that left me blind in one eye and a scarred face.
 On returning to work as a dinner lady the following year, the children in the school complained to their parents that a “monster” was serving them their dinner/lunch.

 Happy new year 1994!!!
-I met this handsome young man who accepted me for me – with all my scares -, in fact it felt like heaven on earth because I never thought I would be able to meet anyone, considering the fact I also haven’t got any form of good education.
+I met this handsome young man who accepted me for me – with all my scars -, in fact it felt like heaven on earth because I never thought I would be able to meet anyone, considering the fact I also have not got any form of good education.
 I failed my GCSEs woefully.
 We got married despite him cheating on me and I was footing 90% of the household bills.
-I couldn’t walk away from the marriage despite him having a child without me knowing until the mother of the child called me to let me know.
-I couldn’t leave him despite the fact that I could see that he didn’t love me enough… Why?????
-Because I didn’t think anyone would ever want to be with me.
+I could not walk away from the marriage despite him having a child without me knowing until the mother of the child called me to let me know.
+I could not leave him even though I could see that he didn’t love me enough… Why?????
+Because I did not think anyone would ever want to be with me.
 All I knew of myself was “Monster”.
 I became allergic to taking pictures.
 I have to be extra prepared before I could take photographs.
 It was hell on earth for me, and sometimes, I still struggle.

 The above brief history of myself is to encourage you, to let you know that you are not in it alone.
 Many of us (many people out there) have similar stories to tell, but always wondering about who would listen and show us the way.
 Though I come from a very big family, my family couldn’t understand my irrational behaviours, so they also tagged me as “crazy”.
 Because of this labelling, I distanced myself from them, hence the reason why I found solace in a man that had little respect for me.